Hate slow internet? Well, you should. It could be shortening your life.

 “To put (the results) in context, the stress incurred is equivalent to the anxiety of taking a maths test or watching a horror film alone, and greater than the stress experienced by standing at the edge of a virtual cliff,” the report said.

 At Bigpipe, we were already doing everything we could to make everyone’s internet nice and zippy, as evidenced by our multi-award-winning ads* but now our mission has even more importance.
-Say bye-bye to buffering today.
-It might save your life.
+Say bye-bye to buffering today, which is a seriously big deal.
+Do you know what else is a big deal?
+Getting your first 3 months free, when you sign-up to any Bigpipe unlimited broadband plan on a 12-month contract term.

 *At some indeterminate point in the future.
 Maybe.